usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 > Write all output to be printed to _file_. _file_ will be overwritten if it exists.

 | **-j** _threads_
-> Indicates the number of worker _threads_ that will be spawned when running batch or Record Store operations.
+> Indicates the number of worker _threads_ that will be spawned when running batch or RecordStore operations.
 This number may exceed the number of physical cores on a user's system; however, a warning will appear asking if the user would like to proceed or change the number of _threads_ to equal the number of physical cores.
-One additional thread will be spawed for coordinating output.
+Note that one additional thread will be spawned for coordinating output.

 | **-a**
 > Actionable quality output.
-Provides additonal actionable quality information pertainting to each processed fingerprint image.
+Provides additonal actionable quality feedback pertainting to each processed fingerprint image.

 | **-v**
 > Verbose output.
-Provides additional feature quality information pertaining to each measurement.
+Provides individual quality feature values computed during the calculation of the overall quality score.

 | **-q**
 > Speed.
-Provides additional speed information pertaining to the amount of time each measurement took to compute.
+Provides elapsed time for each quality feature computation.

 | **-d**
 > Debug.
 Provides additional information pertaining to program execution and details each step of computation.